-And why those with English as a first language still need training in writing papers.
+The alternative title of this blog post is: Why those with English as a first language still need training in writing scientific papers.
+So if you are a native English speaker, this post is for you too!

-Scientists approach me with a variation of this statement all the time: “I struggle to write great papers because I’m not a native English speaker.”
+Assistant professors, Postdocs and PhD students alike approach me with a variation of this statement all the time: “I struggle to write quality scientific papers because I’m a non-native English speaker.”
 Hands up if this thought has run through your head before!
 I don’t blame you if it has.
 It’s become accepted wisdom that being a “non-native English speaker” means that you’ll likely struggle with your academic writing.
 At the same time, many believe that writing papers is easy for “native English speakers”.

 First, let’s discuss the phrase “native English speaker”.
 What are we really referring to here?
 Traditionally, a native speaker of English used to be someone born in an English-speaking country, like the US, UK, New Zealand, Australia, or Canada.
 But how about children who have learned English at a young age in a different country, perhaps because they attended a bilingual school or because English is widely spoken in that country (like India or Singapore)?